rishiwadhwa0/gelber/README.md

 - The Register class maintains its own id, minutesPerItem, and a one LinkedList representing the line of its customers.
 - The Customer class maintains attributes that describe a customer.
 Most notably, it overrides the compareTo() method, which allows it to be compared with other Customers.
 This is very important because it allows me to add Customers to a Minimum Heap (i.e. Minimum Priority Queue).

-The Main class parses the input file, creates all the Customers and adds them to a Minimum Heap, and then uses Store.addCustomer() and Store.addMinute() to run the simulation.
+The Main class parses the input file, creates all the Customers and adds them to a Minimum Heap, and then uses Store.addCustomer() to run the simulation as it pops Customers off the Minimum Heap.

 I have tried my best to include as much error handling as possible.